 To assist neighbours with resolving animal noise issues without Council intervention, we have developed the:

-- Animal Noise Fact Sheet (Word - 145kb) - this fact sheet provides information for the animal keeper and for neighbours on why the animal may be creating the noise and some recommendations on how to reduce the animal noise
+- Animal Noise Fact Sheet - Dog (Word - 818kb) - this fact sheet provides information for the animal keeper and for neighbours on why the dog may be creating the noise and some recommendations on how to reduce the noise

-- Animal Noise in the Neighbourhood letter (Word - 244kb) - this letter template is designed for neighbours to use if they would like to communicate to the animal's keeper about the problem.
+- Animal Noise in the Neighbourhood letter (Word - 244.41kb) - this letter template is designed for neighbours to use if they would like to communicate to the animal's keeper about the problem.

 If the owner of the animal agrees to do something about the animal noise, wait a few weeks to see if they have been successful in their efforts.
 Your support and ongoing feedback about the animal's behaviour can assist the owner with resolving the problem.